A Sainted Devil: Plot

-As described in a review in a film magazine, in accordance with custom, Castro arranges the marriage of his son, Don Alonzo (Valentino), with Julietta (Helena D'Algy), the daughter of a proud Spanish family, and she comes to the South American state for the wedding.
-Carlotta (Naldi), daughter of the major domo, is jealous and with her father arranges with a bandit, El Tigre (Siegmann), who loots the estate on the Don's wedding night and kidnaps Julietta.
+As described in a review in a film magazine, in accordance with custom, Castro arranges the marriage of his son, Don Alonzo, with Julietta, the daughter of a proud Spanish family, and she comes to the South American state for the wedding.
+Carlotta, daughter of the major domo, is jealous and with her father arranges with a bandit, El Tigre, who loots the estate on the Don's wedding night and kidnaps Julietta.
 The Don goes to her rescue, but believes she is unfaithful when he sees El Tigre embracing Carlotta, who is wearing Julietta's mantilla.
 The Don becomes disgusted with women and seeks to become revenged on El Tigre.
-Julietta and Carmelita (Lagrange), a dancer, escape and Julietta goes to a convent.
-Finally the Don meets El Tigre and his friend, Don Luis (Antonio D'Algy), stabs him in a fight.
+Julietta and Carmelita, a dancer, escape and Julietta goes to a convent.
+Finally the Don meets El Tigre and his friend, Don Luis, stabs him in a fight.
 Carmelita, who loves the Don, hides the truth, but eventually takes him to Carmelita and they begin life anew together.